-Southern Pine BeetleAdults are brownish black, small, (1/4 inches), and all life stages overwinter in the bark of the tree in.
+Southern Pine Beetle (see pic above) Adults are brownish black, small, (1/4 inches), and all life stages overwinter in the bark of the tree in.
 Adult females land on host trees in the early spring, bore into the pine tree and attract other beetles by secreting pheromones.
 As infestation grows, nearby pine trees will likely be attacked as well.

 These insects usually enter the tree at eye level and above.
 You may see the tiny holes.
 You may see tiny dribbles of sap, or little dried mounds of sap, especially on a white pine.
 Other pines don’t have as much sap available.
 If you can spot these beetles, ask quickly.

 REMOVE the tree.
-Spaying and other methods of deterrent won’t work at this point.
+Spraying and other methods of deterrent won’t work at this point.
 Nearby Pine trees on your property and your neighbors WILL VERY

 property.Getting rid of the tree as soon as you identify that it is infested is highly recommended.